SportStarta/ns/index.md

 > Type: Boolean

-Whether the game leaders is part of the SportStarta Partership Programme.
+Whether the game leader is part of the SportStarta Partership Programme.

-### sportstarta:minimumAttendeeCapacity

-> Type: Integer

-Minimum number of players required to start the game

 ### sportstarta:minimumAttendeeCapacity